vnikiti/categoryslider/Readme.md

 ## About

-Adds a block on the product page that displays products from the same category.
+Adds a block on the product page that displays products from a given category.

 ## Contributing